D-Lab: News & Stories

 Natalie Kukulka ’13, a biology and neuroscience graduate, has received a 2013 Parkinson’s Disease Foundation summer grant (one of 15 awards from a national pool of 60+ applications from medical, graduate, and undergraduate students).
 She also won the Third Prize in the undergraduate research competition for presenting her Richter fellowship initiated research at the 2013 Chicago Society for Neuroscience meeting meeting (March 7, 2013).
-Natalie is planning to be a physician and is currently working at Northwestern Memorial Hospital doing biomedical research in urology for two years and is currently pursuing her MD at the University of Missouri at Columbia.
+Natalie has applied to medical school and is currently working at Northwestern Memorial Hospital doing biomedical research in urology for two years and is currently pursuing her MD at the University of Missouri at Columbia.

 Madhavi Senagolage ’12, a biology senior with minors in neuroscience and chemistry from Colombo Sri Lanka, has received a competitive 2011 FUN (Faculty for Undergraduate Neuroscience) Undergraduate Travel Award to present her senior thesis research at the annual Society for Neuroscience Meeting to be held in Washington (DC) from November 11-16.
 At this meeting, she presented a science education poster on Eukaryon as its Publication Board Chair.
 She also co-presented with Daniella Brutman ’12 another science education poster on the 2010 Brain Awareness Week at Lake Forest College.
 Previously, she received the 2nd Prize at the 2011 Chicago Society for Neuroscience meeting.
 She was also awarded a undergraduate research travel award from the American Society of Cell Biology (ASCB) to present her Parkinson’s disease project on endocytosis at the 2010 ASCB meeting in Philadelphia (Dec 11-14).
 Madhavi is currently pursuing a PhD in biology at Northwestern University.